rcrowther/vala-mode2/README.rst

 make clean

+On the author's computer, this cut a test computation from 6 secs to 4 secs.

 Notes for Emacs hackers and fans
 ================================
 This mode is low on syntax detection.
 It can be expensive on CPU time.
 If anyone wants it faster, likely it can be made faster.

+The disinterest in method bodies makes the highlighting look restrained on heavy code Vala files.
+On .vapi files, the highlighting looks like a seaside bucket.

 Somewhat unusually, the mode will (except in strings and block comments) stop highlighting whenever it fails to understand syntax.
 And, in general, it reacts to Just-In-Time re-highlighting.
 The mode should not often cause "EMACS went wrong".